Support Centre

 8.5.
 Right to object/opt-out

-Furthermore, Section 18(2) of the Data Protection Act stipulates that where the data subject gives a notice of objection to the processing of their personal data for direct marketing, the personal data of the data subject must not be processed for such purpose.
+A data subject has the right to object to the processing of their personal data for direct marketing purposes.
+Section 18(2) of the Act provides that where the data subject gives a notice of objection to the processing of their personal data for direct marketing, the personal data of the data subject shall not be processed for such purpose.

 8.6.
 Right to data portability